kamalalkhatib/Mutating-Table-Trigger-/README.md

 And I am describing one of those ways
 That is used to solve this problem
 Without having problems with data consistency
-I use an API to avoid this problem
+I used an API to avoid this problem